Lawsuit: U swept recruit's sexual abuse by 1980s Gophers hockey assistant under the rug

 In 1988, a junior hockey team owner in Chicago checked with the U on Adrahtas while considering him for a coaching position.
 The suit alleges the university "did not inform [the owner] that Defendant Adrahtas was forced to leave his job after committing sexual assaults while employed at UMN."

-In 2018, Adrahtas abruptly quit as men's head hockey coach at Chicago's Robert Morris University because of the sexual allegations.
+In 2018, Adrahtas quit after 10 years as the men's head hockey coach at Chicago's Robert Morris University (now Roosevelt University) because of the allegations.

-In June 2020, the federally authorized U.S. Center for SafeSport permanently banned Adrahtas from coaching virtually any organized sport at any amateur level anywhere in the country.
+In June 2020, the federally authorized U.S. Center for SafeSport permanently banned Adrahtas from coaching virtually any sport at any amateur level anywhere in the country.
 The suit spells out assaults in Minnesota, Illinois and Florida.
-No criminal cases were ever filed.
+He was never charged with a crime.

+“It's a different time now, right?
+All of us, probably myself included, wish we could hit the reset button and handle things a little bit better.”

+The U declined the Star Tribune's request Friday to interview any of its senior administrators.

-Instead, Ricker reissued a statement from last fall after a law firm it hired investigated the allegations against Adrahtas and how administrators at the time responded.
+Instead, Ricker reissued a statement from last fall after a law firm the U hired investigated the allegations against Adrahtas and how administrators at the time responded.

 The firm of Perkins Coie "found that sexual abuse allegations … were known by individuals within the University's Athletic Department at or around the time of the former assistant coach's departure from the University," read the statement.
 "Despite this knowledge, available evidence shows no action taken by the University to investigate the allegations at that time.
 This University bears responsibility for that failure."

-The school is not releasing the firm's findings verbatim or with privacy-protecting redactions.
-Asked whether the university might revive its investigation should the lawsuit reveal any new details, Ricker said Friday, "I believe our attorneys just received the complaint last night ... so it's too soon for me to say what next steps may be coming out of the complaint."
+The school is not releasing the firm's findings verbatim.
+Asked whether the university might revive its investigation should the suit reveal any new details, Ricker said, "I believe our attorneys just received the complaint last night … so it's too soon for me to say what next steps may be coming out of the complaint."

-Among the players suing, Mike Sacks was the closest to Adrahtas and his relationship lasted the longest, about three years.
+Among those suing, Sacks was closest to Adrahtas and his relationship lasted the longest, about three years.

-After grooming Sacks, Adrahtas presented the opportunity for a sex act from "Sheila," something that continued routinely.
+Adrahtas soon presented Sacks the opportunity for a sex act from "Sheila," something that continued routinely.
 In early 1984, Sacks won a spot on the St. Paul Vulcans junior team, and Adrahtas joined the Gophers coaching staff.
-The two moved to an apartment in Inver Grove Heights.
+The two moved to Inver Grove Heights.
 Adrahtas told Sacks that "Sheila" also moved to Minnesota, and the weekly sex encounters continued.

 Soon, other adults paid Adrahtas and were allowed to pretend to be "Sheila," but Sacks realized that the sexual contact seemed different.